Creating a New Admission Building

-Beyond use and repair at this point, the space is about to change and evolve again, into a new admission building (depicted in renderings above/below) that will offer stunning views from the waiting room over the fields leading to Lake Cochichewick.
+Beyond use and repair, the space has changed and evolved again, into a new admission building (depicted in renderings above and below) that offer stunning views from the waiting room over the fields leading to Lake Cochichewick.

 "Prospective families always comment on the warm welcome they receive when they arrive at Brooks.
 The admission building, with its cozy waiting room and central location, will build on and enhance that feeling."

 Director of Admission and Financial Aid Bini Egertson

 Not only does the new admission building provide prospective families an impressive space to gather, the indoor and outdoor areas give the current Brooks community room to comfortably come together at the literal and figurative heart of campus.

 "The function and feel of the middle of campus," says Head of School John Packard, "will be transformed."

 "The new admission building will be at the core of the campus, across from the spectacular new Center for the Arts and with stunning views to the west over Lake Cochichewick."